-This group of error cases deals with general error cases.
+The group of error cases summarized in Table 8 deals with general error cases.

 Errors in this group tend to be simple, non-specific mistakes or general notification that are handled through an error message, and do not reflect any problem with the storage system or its configuration.